max-mapper/get-dat/markdown/04-working-with-files.md

 ## Adding blobs to dat

-Let's try and attach a blob to a dataset in dat.
+Let's try and write a file to dat.
 For convenience we've prepared a picture of Bob for you and put it on your server under `/pictures`.
 Let see it first.
 Run this: